Staff and Volunteers

 During the school year, Dr. Pimpleton serves as principal of Quincy High School and superintendent intern for the Quincy School District while pursuing a superintendent credential through the University of Washington’s Leadership for Learning program.
 Outside of his day job, Dr. Pimpleton serves as an assistant with the University of Washington Athletic Bands and as an adjudicator and clinician for concert, marching and jazz bands as his schedule permits.

-John Aguilar is entering his 14th season with the All-City Band, serving 5 years as a student, 4 years as Drum Major Staff and now as the Assistant Director.
-Recipient of the Pride Award in 2012, Aguilar is a graduate of the University of Washington, with a Bachelor of Music in Music Education and a Washington State K-12 Music Teacher certificate.
+John Aguilar is entering his 14th season with the Seattle All-City Band and his 5th year as the Assistant Director.
+Prior to his current position, Aguilar was a student in the band from 2008-2012 and was the recipient of the ACB Pride Award, and served as Drum Major Staff from 2013-2016.
+Aguilar is a graduate of the University of Washington, earning a Bachelor of Music in Music Education and a Washington State K-12 Music Teacher certificate.
 While at the UW, Aguilar was a member of the world-renowned Husky Marching Band, serving as Drum Major for 3 years and is now the Drum Major Coach.
-In addition, John is a brother of Kappa Kappa Psi, an honorary collegiate band service fraternity.
-Outside of the UW and All-City Band, Aguilar teaches private lessons to local high school Drum Majors, as well as serving as a clinician for high school marching bands in the greater Seattle and Bellevue areas.
-In the Fall, Aguilar will be starting his professional teaching career at Robert Eagle Staff Middle School, a brand-new school in the Seattle Public Schools.
-He will be serving as the Director of Bands and Design Leadership Team (Music) member.
+Aguilar was also a member of Kappa Kappa Psi, an honorary collegiate band fraternity with a mission of providing service to collegiate bands.

 Assistant Program Coordinator